Farallon, Franklin Templeton among potential winners in Twitter

 Wells Fargo & Co WFC.N sold 3.7 million shares of the company, while ClearBridge Investments LLC sold 1.9 million shares.

-(Reporting by David Randall, Svea Herbst-Bayliss and Carolina Mandl; editing by Jonathan Oatis)
+(Reporting by David Randall, Svea Herbst-Bayliss and Carolina Mandl; editing by Jonathan Oatis and Lincoln Feast)

 ((David.Randall@thomsonreuters.com; 646-223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))